woocommerce/wp-e2e-webdriver/README.md

 This package provides WebDriver manager and helper to help you test WordPress site.

-## Prerequisites

-* `chromedriver`
-  which can be downloaded from [here](https://chromedriver.storage.googleapis.com/index.html?path=2.25/).
-  Make sure `chromedriver` is available in your `$PATH`.
-This package is tested with version 2.25 and it's recommended to use that version.
-From our experience each version has different behaviours and outcomes.
-Tests for this package are written using `chromedriver`.

-You can optionally install other drivers such as [geckodriver](https://github.com/mozilla/geckodriver) or use remote webdriver via [Sauce Labs](https://saucelabs.com/).
+By default, this package uses [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/), but you can optionally install other drivers such as [geckodriver](https://github.com/mozilla/geckodriver) or use remote webdriver via [Sauce Labs](https://saucelabs.com/).

 ## Install